rushhiii/notion-widgets/README.md

 ## Recent Updates

+- Landing page hero and card headings now use Libre Baskerville with italic gradient hero text and tightened line-heights to match the design reference.
 - Added Suspense boundaries around pages that use `useSearchParams` so embeds/builds stay compliant: `/dday`, `/quotes`, `/weather`.
 - Weather builder now renders the live widget directly (no iframe) and only shows the text color picker in detailed layout.
 - D-Day builder groups background/text overrides side by side per unit for quicker color tuning.